Supreme Court sides with Ohio, allowing state to purge inactive voters from rolls

 The U.S. Supreme Court sided with the state of Ohio Monday - upholding its practice of purging people from registration rolls if they fail to vote.

-The plaintiffs in the case, Husted v A. Philip Randolph Institute, challenged the Ohio law arguing it violated the National Voter Registration Act.
-Ohio claims that its practices just keep voter rolls up to date, and are consistent with federal law; the challengers argue that the state's purges violate federal law and risk disenfranchising eligible voters.
+The plaintiffs in the case, Husted v A. Philip Randolph Institute, had argued the Ohio law violated the National Voter Registration Act - that "just as you have a right to vote, you have a right not to vote."
+Ohio claims its practices just keep voter rolls up to date and are consistent with federal law.
+The challengers argue that the state's purges violate federal law and risk disenfranchising eligible voters.

 Justice Samuel Alito wrote the majority opinion, with two dissents: one from Justice Stephen Breyer, for himself and the three other liberal justices, and one from Justice Sonia Sotomayor.

+"This case presents a question of statutory interpretation, not a question of policy," Alito wrote.
+"We have no authority to second-guess Congress or to decide whether Ohio's Supplemental Process is the ideal method for keeping its voting rolls up to date.
+The only question before us is whether it violates federal law.
+It does not."

-Sotomayor's dissenting opinion read in part: "Communities that are disproportionately affected by unnecessarily harsh registration laws should not tolerate efforts to marginalize their influence in the political process, nor should allies who recognize blatant unfairness stand idly by."
+Sotomayor's dissent reads in part: "Communities that are disproportionately affected by unnecessarily harsh registration laws should not tolerate efforts to marginalize their influence in the political process, nor should allies who recognize blatant unfairness stand idly by."

 "Today's decision forces these communities and their allies to be even more proactive and vigilant in holding their States accountable and working to dismantle the obstacles they face in exercising the fundamental right to vote," she wrote.